LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

-Since no effect of reverberation on pupillary response was seen in Experiment 1, Experiment 2 also removed the simulated spatial separation of talkers and involved a more severe cued stimulus degradation known to cause variation in task demand: spectral degradation (implemented as variation in number of noise-vocoder channels, 10 or 20).
+Since no effect of reverberation on pupillary response was seen in Experiment 1, Experiment 2 also removed the simulated spatial separation of talkers and involved a more severe cued stimulus degradation known to cause variation in task demand: spectral degradation implemented as variation in number of noise-vocoder channels, 10 or 20.
 Based on results from Winn and colleagues showing increased dilation for low versus high numbers of vocoder channels with full-sentence stimuli,[@WinnEtAl2015] greater pupil dilation was expected here in the (more difficult, lower-intelligibility) 10-channel condition.
 As in